 Many of my images captured in rural Wales have been inspired by Thomas' poems and his earliest work often commented on the emergence of mechanised farming in Wales.
 He pokes semi-anodyne condescension at Cynddylan the farming yokel for emancipating himself from being a slave of the soil to something Thomas considered far worse, a slave of the machine; his very own 'rage against the machine' born at least forty years before a certain popular American rock group.

 When he was in his mid-80s, RS Thomas lived for a couple of years in same Welsh parish as I do and his legendary curmudgeonly manner did not wane with age.
 The first time he went to the local shop he complained that someone had spoken in English.
 Most fine days his gaunt frame could be seen slowly making its way up the hill past my house, stopping often to take in his surroundings.
 The first time I spoke to him was on one of these walks, thanking him for the poems in my all too obvious, non-native clumsy Welsh.
-He took one look at me as if I was a lunatic from Mars, let out a loud harrumph! and proceeded on his way, lest I ruin his walk even more.
+He took one look at me as if I was a lunatic from Mars, let out a loud harrumph! and proceeded on his way, lest I ruin his walk more than I already had.
 Probably a good thing I didn't ask for his portrait.
 Though in hindsight, an opportunity sadly missed.
-He died a couple of years later.
+He left the village and died a couple of years later.